jamesshore/quixote/ROADMAP.md

 ## Current Feature: Undisplayed Elements (0.12 release)

-* Modify Position to support No Position
 * Update PositionDescriptor
 * Modify Size to support No Size
 * Update SizeDescriptor

-## To Do: Modify Position to support No Position
+## To Do: Update PositionDescriptor
-* Done
+* Test display: none (but in the DOM)
+* Test "not in the DOM"
+* Test width / height 0